Offtake Agreement

 FAQs

-A take-or-pay contract is a type of offtake agreement where the buyer must either take the product and pay for it, or pay a penalty (often the full value) if they do not take it.
-It guarantees revenue for the seller regardless of the buyer's needs.
+A take-or-pay contract is a high-security type of offtake agreement where the buyer is obligated to either take delivery of the product or pay a penalty (often equal to the full purchase price) if they fail to do so.
+This structure is highly favored by lenders because it guarantees revenue for the producer regardless of whether the buyer actually needs the product at that time.

 The Bottom Line